bertbaron/MicroAnimation/README.md

 ## Supported Displays

-Currently only tested with the SSD1306.
+Currently only tested with the SSD1306 and SSD1331.
 Feature/pull requests for other displays are welcome.
-The same goes for other types of displays.